 If you are interested in receiving homeless prevention or re-housing services, please contact one of these ESG Service Providers.

-The City of Garden Grove has placed the First Time Homebuyer on hold until further notice.
-When funds are available, Neighborhood Improvement has First Time Homebuyers Programs to assist low-income applicants to qualify to purchase their first home.
-The programs make available a limited number of silent second and third mortgages to help applicants with the money necessary to qualify to purchase a home in Garden Grove.
+The City of Garden Grove has received funding for the CalHOME First Time Homebuyer and Home Improvement Programs.
+The Neighborhood Improvement Division offers the First Time Homebuyer Program to assist low-income applicants with purchasing their first home.
+The program makes available a limited number of silent second and third mortgages to help applicants with the money necessary to qualify to purchase a manufactured home in Garden Grove.
 The Neighborhood Improvement Division is also offering the Home Improvement Program to low-income applicants who are interested in rehabilitating their home.